w3f/polkadot-wiki/docs/general/faq.md

 Both the Kusama and Polkadot networks are currently operating at a rate of one block every six seconds.

-### Does Polkadot have smart contracts?
+### Does Polkadot support smart contracts?

-While the Polkadot relay chain does not implement smart contracts directly, [there are numerous parachains that do]().
-It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of Polkadot.
+While the Polkadot relay chain does not implement smart contracts directly, [there are numerous It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of Polkadot.
 Additionally, existing smart contract chains can connect to Polkadot as a parachain, or via a bridge.